 The most affecting small-sized construction firms’ challenges are: start-up cost, foreign currency fluctuation, access to finance during the execution of work, continuous abruption and unstable prices of construction material, nomination and recruitment policies for the team, the lack of clarity of vision and the difficulty of developing a strategic plan far away, the complexities of dealing with suppliers, and the general economic situation.

 Based on the above challenges, small-sized construction firms should have a protection against unequal competition and a mitigation of financial loads.
-In addition to a group motivational measures to improve the opportunities for the small contractors to survive and grow.
+In addition, group motivational measures, improve the opportunities for the small contractors to survive and grow.

 The construction industry has one of the highest failure rates among other industries.
 It is known of its complexity and tough competitive environment.
-A significant number of emerging firms in the construction sector fails within the first months of operation and makes no remarkable signs of growth or even ability to survive .
+A significant number of emerging firms in the construction sector fail within the first months of operation and make no remarkable signs of growth or even the ability to survive .
 The contribution and significance of small and medium-sized enterprises (SMEs) as an important engine of growth are receiving increased attention in both developed and developing countries.
 These enterprises are often regarded as the “backbone” of the economy, serving as major sources of technological development, new jobs and a seedbed for entrepreneurship.
 They produced 73% of the sector's total value added and 69% of its output, in addition to employing 71% of the total workforce and generating 75% of the sector's total compensation.
 Moreover, their remuneration levels were on a par with those of the sector, with their compensation-to-value-added ratio only 1% higher than the sector as a whole.
-So the increasing demand on housing and related infrastructure and services led a notable number of investors to enter the field of construction, but with missing basic skills and inability to meet demands and then low survival rates and ultimate fails [2, 3].
+So the increasing demand on housing and related infrastructure and services led a notable number of investors to enter the field of construction, but due to lack of basic skills and inability to meet demands and then low survival rates, they ultimately fail [2, 3].

 2. LITERATURE REVIEW

 SMEs development is blocked by several challenges that are related to the regulatory environment, management skills, financial infrastructure, lending capacity and liquidity and the availability of risk-sharing instruments.
-Aigbavboa and Thwala summarized the main challenges facing small contractors in as follows: Cash flow, Construction management skills, Contract documentation, Working relationships, Facilities and equipment, Communication Cultural impact, and financial management skills.
-The aim of this study is to identify the main internal and external challenges that small-sized construction firms are wrestling in the Gaza Strip.
-In addition to that, to review briefly small-sized construction firms’ characteristics, stages of survival and growth, source of funding and importance to the economy
+Aigbavboa and Thwala summarized the main challenges faced by small contractors cash flow, construction management skills, contract documentation, working relationships, facilities and equipment, communication cultural impact, and financial management skills.
+The aim of this study is to identify the main internal and external challenges that small-sized construction firms are facing at the Gaza Strip.
+In addition to that, small-sized construction firms’ characteristics, stages of survival and growth, source of funding and importance to the economy have been reviewed.

 n': is the sample size from infinite population, which can be calculated from this formula